Boosters Social Share Badge

 • VILT and OpenText

-• Vision réalité
+• Vision vs. Reality

-• Ms Chahra Louafi, BPI Fund Manager
+• Ms. Chahra Louafi, Fund Manager at BPI

-• Antoine Michel, Investir & Plus
+• Mr. Antoine Michel, Investir & Plus

-• Ms Lorraine De Varax, Tactile Studio
+• Ms. Lorraine De Varax, Tactile Studio

 • Mr. Mergel Takam, Dot Inc.

-• Mr Christian Monjou, Lecturer
+• Mr. Christian Monjou, Speaker

-Many thanks to the Campus partners who support these initiatives and make these events possible:
+A big thank you to the Campus partners who support these initiatives and make these events possible:

-"The lawn and aisles were packed.
-Dozens of visually impaired and blind people from all over France were able to test the innovations incubated by the Institut Louis Braille"(Acuité).
+“The lawn and walkways were packed with people.
+Dozens of visually impaired and blind people from all over France had the opportunity to try out the innovations developed by the Louis Braille Institute” (Acuité).

-Rango, the smart box that transforms the white cane into a connected assistant, Icane, a connected cane equipped with a voice assistant and safety features, and Virtuoz, a 3D tactile and sound model.
-These concrete solutions were hailed for their ability to enhance users' autonomy(Acuité).
+Rango, the smart device that turns a white cane into a connected assistant; Icane, a connected cane equipped with a voice assistant and safety features; and Virtuoz, a 3D tactile and audio model.
+These practical solutions have been praised for their ability to enhance users’ independence (Acuité).

-France 24 emphasized the national scope of Demo Day, pointing out that "17 start-ups are innovating in favor of the two million blind and partially-sighted people in France"(France 24), demonstrating the importance of these initiatives in the French ecosystem.
+France 24 highlighted the national significance of Demo Day, noting that “17 startups are developing innovative solutions for the two million blind and visually impaired people in France” (France 24), thereby underscoring the importance of these initiatives within the French tech ecosystem.

-"We've integrated an AI algorithm to analyze images and locate key transport infrastructures such as turnstiles, doors and seats"(L'Express).
+“We’ve incorporated an AI algorithm that will analyze the image and identify key transportation infrastructure such as turnstiles, doors, and seats” (L’Express).

-Finally, Acuité - Profession placed the Demo Day within the overall strategy of the Campus Louis Braille, highlighting its role as a European hub for inclusive innovation and its objective of making costly technical aids accessible, with recognition as reimbursable medical devices(Acuité).
+Finally, Acuité – Profession has reintegrated Demo Day into the overall strategy of the Louis Braille Campus, highlighting its role as a European hub for inclusive innovation and its goal of making expensive assistive devices accessible by securing their recognition as reimbursable medical devices (Acuité).

-What next?
+What happens next?

-This first Demo Day marks a turning point: that of a collective dynamic focused on action and sharing.
-The next major event has already been scheduled: the celebration of the second anniversary of the Louis Braille Campus, on November 14, 2025.
-A highlight that will confirm the Campus' place as a key player in inclusive innovation.
+This first Demo Day marks a turning point: the emergence of a collective momentum focused on action and collaboration.
+The next major event has already been scheduled: the celebration of the Louis Braille Campus’s second anniversary on November 14, 2025.
+This milestone will cement the Campus’s position as a key player in inclusive innovation.